gaehlerm/SoftwareEngineering/README.md

 Refactoring, just like writing code, is a highly non-linear process.
 It cannot be planned too well because it is a creative process.
 And knowledge gains may come unexpectedly.
 All of a sudden, you understand the problem much better, and the code can be improved accordingly.

-////
 # 35. Refactoring Techniques

 "Work on the assumption that code is a 'best guess'.
 It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]

-// move some of the techniques here to working with existing code?
-I think most of them work also with legacy code.
+// move some of these techniques to working with existing code?
+I believe most of them also work with legacy code.

-The techniques explained here mostly require an existing set of automated tests as changes to the code may introduce bugs otherwise.
-Refactoring can be done also without tests.
-Though in most cases, this is a very dangerous game to play.
-Even if some techniques seem save to be applied without tests, there is always some latent danger of breaking the code in some way.
-Especially if you have global variables or overriden functions it becomes tricky.
-Refactoring code in compiled languages is easier than in interpreted languages as the compiler does valuable checking of names, functions, types, etc.
+The techniques explained here mostly require an existing set of automated tests because changes to the code may introduce bugs otherwise.
+Refactoring can also be done without tests.
+In most cases, this game is very dangerous to play.
+Even if some techniques seem safe to be applied without tests, there is always some latent danger of breaking the code in some way.
+Especially if you have global variables or overridden functions, it becomes tricky.
+Refactoring code in compiled languages is easier than in interpreted languages because the compiler performs valuable checks on names, functions, types, and so on.

-There is a plethora of concrete refactoring techniques to be applied in specific cases.
+There is a wide range of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
-Most originate from the book Refactoring of Martin Fowler [Refactoring, Improving the Design of Existing Code, 2019].
-In the following I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code and the one categoriy from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests etc. // will I explain the WELC stuff in the next chapter?
+Most of the concepts originate from the book "Refactoring" by Martin Fowler [Refactoring, Improving the Design of Existing Code, 2019].
+In the following, I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code, and the other category from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests, etc. // will I explain the WELC stuff in the next chapter?

-Note that some of the techniques explained in the section on good code, for example renaming, can also be applied for legacy code.
-Meanwhile the techniques explained for legacy code don't make much sense for good code.
-They would quite certainly lead to bugs.
+Note that some of the techniques explained in the section on good code, such as renaming, can also be applied to legacy code.
+Meanwhile, the techniques explained here for well-written code are not recommendable for legacy code.
+They would most certainly lead to bugs.

 When following the rules taught in this book, you should be writing good code.
-It is well tested, contains clear interfaces, no global variables, no side effects, etc. Still, you have to refactor once in a while.
-But it's comparably easy because you can focus on the refactoring part.
-The tests are already in place to make sure you don't break anything.
+It is well-tested, contains clear interfaces, no global variables, and no side effects.
+Still, you have to refactor once in a while.
+But it's comparatively easy because you can focus on the refactoring part.
+The tests are already in place to ensure that you don't break anything.
 In this section, you will learn some techniques that you can apply when refactoring.

 ## Renaming

-Even though renaming hardly changes the shape of the code, it should be done extremely often.
-Not only for good, but also for legacy code.
-Finding good names is one of the hardest tasks in programming as judging the quality of names is very difficult.
-There are some general rules how naming should be done, yet still it’s not easy at all.
-This leads to the fact, that there are many objects with suboptimal names.
-And as you write some code, it may happen that you spot something you just happen to know a better name.
+Even though renaming barely alters the structure of the code, it should be done frequently.
+Not only for good code, but also for legacy code.
+Finding good names is one of the most challenging tasks in programming because assessing the quality of names is very difficult.
+There are some general rules on how naming should be done, yet it is still not easy at all.
+This leads to the fact that there are many objects with suboptimal names.
+And as you write some code, it may happen that you spot something for which you happen to know a better name.
 Then rename this object.
-This is the only way names get better over time.
-Don’t assume the author of the code knew it better.
-You have much more information now at hand that simplifies finding a good name.
+This is the only way names improve over time.
+Don't assume the author of the code knew it better.
+You now have much more information at hand that simplifies finding a good name.

 Though you have to pay attention.
 People get used to names.
-If a name for an object has gotten accustomed to the whole development team you shouldn't change it, even if you have a better name.
+If a name for an object has become familiar to the entire development team, you shouldn't change it, even if you have a better name.
 Renaming it would cause too much confusion.
-For this reason it is better to name central elements of your code in the beginning of the development and not change them anymore later on.
+For this reason, it is better to name central elements of your code at the beginning of the development and not change them later on.

-One possibility is to use only mediocre names to beginn with and search better names only at the end of programming a few lines.
-Then also Copilot can help you find better names.
+One possibility is to start with mediocre names initially and then search for better names towards the end of programming a few lines.
+Then, Copilot can also help you find better names.

 ## Scratch refactoring [Feathers p.
 212]

-In chess there is a rule of thumb that you should quietly talk with your pieces during your opponents turn.
-You should ask them where they would like to be and thus get a feeling for the position.
-In programming there is something quite similar.
-Scratch refactoring is not about improving code, it is only about getting an idea how the code could look like.
-Just refactor as you like without caring about bugs or similar issues.
-Figure out how the code should look like in a dream world.
-But also try to implement some of the edge cases that will make your life harder to get a feel for the drawbacks of your dream implementation.
-I like this concept of scratch refactoring very much as it gives you an idea how the code could look like instead.
+In chess, there is a rule of thumb that suggests you should silently communicate with your pieces during your opponent's turn.
+You should ask them where they would like to be and thus get a sense of their preferred position.
+In programming, there is something quite similar.
+Scratch refactoring is not about improving code; it is only about getting an idea of how the code could look.
+Just refactor as you like without worrying about bugs or similar issues.
+Figure out how the code should look in an ideal scenario.
+But also try to implement some of the edge cases to challenge your dream implementation and understand its limitations.
+I like the concept of scratch refactoring very much because it gives you an idea of how the code could look instead.

-Once you’re done refactoring, discard everything and do a normal refactoring, trying to apply the ideas you just got.
-Pay attention that you don’t just lightly reimplement the code you dreamed of before, you might have missed some technical details and the solution from the scratch refactoring might not work out the way you did it.
+Once you're done refactoring, discard everything and do a regular refactoring, attempting to implement the ideas you just acquired.
+Pay attention to not simply reimplementing the code you envisioned previously.
+You may have overlooked certain technical details, and the solution from scratch refactoring may not turn out as expected.
 After all, the scratch refactoring was just a dream...

 ## Extract function

 If I have a function or method that is too long or not cohesive enough, I can replace some of the code with a newly created function.
-This is one of the most important refactoring techniques as too long functions are an extremely prevalent phenomenon and extracting functions is the main mechanism to get it under control.
+This is one of the most important refactoring techniques because excessively long functions are a common issue, and extracting functions is the primary method to manage them.
 If there are not too many variables involved, the technique is fairly simple.
-The biggest difficulty is finding good names for the newly created functions.
+The biggest challenge is finding suitable names for the newly created functions.

-Let's say we have this very simple code here.
-We already saw that this is violating the SRP as printing a string and calling a function are two different levels of abstraction.
+Let's consider this very simple code snippet.
+We have already observed that this violates the SRP since printing a string and calling a function represent two different levels of abstraction.

 ```py
 def print_content():